 Did You Know?

-The Time is Now - the Benefits of the Conference on African American Children and Families
+The Time is Now - the Benefits of the African American Children and Families Conference

 The time is now for how we hold ourselves as well as others accountable for accepting and understanding that we all do NOT have the same equal rights.
 It is especially our cry that those who are responsible for imparting educational and cultural values to children and families do so with dignity and respect.